leoelios/json-2-java/README.md

 ### Json to Java Class

 With Json-2-java, we can convert easily a json schema to java Object, for make this, follow these steps: [Json to class guide](./docs/json-to-class.md)

+## TODO

+- [ ] Create options to generate equals, hashcode, toString to class.